HL7/davinci-dtr/input/pagecontent/specification.md

 Adaptive questionnaires pose a slight challenge when it comes to preparing the Questionnaire package.
 Unlike standard questionnaires, adaptive forms do not identify all their questions up-front.
 As such, it is not clear exactly which ValueSets will be needed for coded elements, nor which Libraries might be needed to contain CQL to support pre-population.
 There are three strategies payers can use – and payers **MAY** opt to combine strategies within a single Questionnaire:

 * The payer **MAY** opt to include CQL Libraries and ValueSets in the package that are not actually referenced by any questions, on the prospect that they *might* be (or are likely to be) referenced by one of the questions at some point.
 Libraries might also be included that define common helper functions that will be leveraged by question-specific CQL provided later.
 The downside of this approach is that an adaptive form might draw from a library of hundreds of different questions but only actually use a handful.
 This **MAY** result in needing to share an extremely large questionnaire package.
-It **MAY** also expose more of the proprietary logic than the payer **MAY** wish to make known.
+It **MAY** also expose more of the proprietary logic than the payer might wish to make known.
 On the other hand, any CQL or code lists provided in the package is content that will not need to appear contained in the QuestionnaireResponse, which can lighten subsequent calls to [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html).

 * The payer **MAY** add CQL Libraries and ValueSets as 'contained' resources inside the QuestionnaireResponse that are relevant to the questions that are part of the Questionnaire for each [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) call, slowly building up the set of resources that happen to be relevant to the questions actually asked.
 The benefit of this approach is that only codes and CQL relevant to the questions asked needs to be shared.
 The downside is that this content is then present on every call to [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html).

-* Finally, the payer can opt to specify the CQL and codes without using Libraries or ValueSets at all – the CQL can be sent in-line within the various Expression elements, and the codes can be listed directly as answerOption Codings.
+* Finally, the payer **MAY** opt to specify the CQL and codes without using Libraries or ValueSets at all – the CQL can be sent in-line within the various Expression elements, and the codes can be listed directly as answerOption Codings.
 This has similar advantages and disadvantages to the second option, though it has less overhead.
 On the other hand, CQL and codes can't be shared across different items.

 The [Privacy, Security, and Safety page](security.html) includes additional guidance on the use of Adaptive questionnaires.